-Guests of Sargood on Collaroy can participate in a variety of recreation and leisure activities and wellness services.
-Wellness services include occupational therapy, vocational advice and specialist nursing services.
+Guests of Sargood on Collaroy staying on a package can participate in a variety of recreation and leisure activities and wellness services.
 Guests are also invited to just refresh, relax and enjoy the facility and local environment with family and friends, and even make new friends by getting to know other guests.

-All guests are invited to choose from activities such as surfing, kayaking, rock climbing, sailing, golf, tennis, fishing and cycling alongside more therapeutic activities including yoga, cooking, ceramics, gardening or even a trip to the local Farmers Markets.
+All guests staying on a package are invited to choose from activities such as surfing, kayaking, rock climbing, sailing, golf, tennis, fishing and cycling alongside more therapeutic activities including yoga, cooking, ceramics, gardening or even a trip to the local Farmers Markets.
 These activities build confidence, optimism and a realisation of what is possible for those living with a spinal cord injury.